-The sunlight reaching the earth's atmosphere has a capacity of 1353 W/m (solar constant).
+The sunlight reaching the earth's atmosphere has a capacity of 1353 W/m2 (solar constant).
 Some 500 km atmosphere reduces it by approximately 50%.
-So, any m of sunrays reaching the surface of the Earth distributes say 677 W over its slanting projection on the earth's surface.
-Let us restrict ourselves in the next section to the two moments per year the sunrays are perpendicular to the Earth's axis of rotation ( $\beta = 90^{\circ}$ on March 21st and on September 23rd).
+So, any m2 of sunrays reaching the surface of the Earth distributes say 677 W over its slanting projection on the earth's surface.
+Let us restrict ourselves